autoloadnextpost/alnp-jetpack/readme.txt

 == Installation ==

-Installing "alnp-jetpack" can be done either by searching for "Auto Load Next Post" via the "Plugins > Add New" screen in your WordPress dashboard, or by using the following steps:
+Installing "Auto Load Next Post: JetPack" can be done either by searching for "Auto Load Next Post" via the "Plugins > Add New" screen in your WordPress dashboard, or by using the following steps:

 1. Download the plugin via WordPress.org
 2. Upload the ZIP file through the 'Plugins > Add New > Upload' screen in your WordPress dashboard.